yowie645/LinkSaverBot/README.md

 - go run main.go

-Give LinkSaverBot a try and never lose track of your favorite links again!
+Give LinkSaverBot a try and never lose track of your favorite links again!!